afranchuk/pdb/README.md

 information](https://github.com/Microsoft/microsoft-pdb) in the form of C++ code relating to its use.
-The PDB format is full of... history, including support for debugging 16-bit executables, COBOL user-defined types, and myriad other features. `pdb` does not understand everything about the PDB format, but it does cover enough to be useful for typical programs compiled today.
+The PDB format is full of... history, including support for debugging 16-bit executables, COBOL user-defined types, and myriad other features. `pdb2` does not understand everything about the PDB format, but it does cover enough to be useful for typical programs compiled today.

 [Documentation on docs.rs](https://docs.rs/pdb2/).